About Running Records

 |Fluent readers||Levels Q-Z||every 8 to 10 weeks|

-The information gathered while doing an online running record is used to determine error, accuracy, and self-correction rates.
+When scoring an online running record, the information is used to determine error, accuracy, and self-correction rates.

 - No Errors

-The recording will pause while you are selecting an error type.
-Once an error is selected the recording will resume at a point slightly before the error.Additional Scoring Tips
+While you are indicating the type of error, the recording will pause.
+After a selection is made, the recording will resume at a point slightly before the error.Additional Scoring Tips

 Scoring Tip 1